LTUC/amman-dotnet-401d2/Curriculum/Class28/Facilitator/claims.md

 These are all statements are about who the identity *IS* not what they can *DO*

+## Why

+Claims are used when pieces of information need to be used, usually for security purposes.
+Claims Based Authentication is extremely useful when you are attempting to authenticate a user based off of their email address, birthday, or any other piece of identifiable information that can be captured.
+You could even capture a claim and attach them onto a user for prom

+## How

 ### Demo
 1. Go to Register Razor Page and add some claims to the user
     - We want these pieces of information to be caught on registration.
 Remember, we can only gaurantee the capture of basic information once, upon registration.
 Anything else can't be gauranteed because users may not visit the site again or want to disclose that information.

 #### More on Claims....